-2. Proposed Directive
+2. Proposed directive

-- 2.1 Based on the aforesaid and in accordance with the provisions of section 6(6) of the Banks Act 94 of 1990, banks are hereby directed to comply with the respective requirements specified below: - 2.2 Classification of credit exposures in the retail asset class - 2.2.1 Regulation 23(6)(b)(iv) and proviso (i) of regulation 23(11)(c)(iv)(A)(iii) of the draft Regulations specify the qualifying criteria for an exposure to be included in the retail portfolio.
+- 2.1.
+Based on the aforesaid and in accordance with the provisions of section 6(6) of the Banks Act 94 of 1990, banks are hereby directed to comply with the respective requirements specified in paragraphs 2.2 to 11.3 below: - 2.2.
+Classification of credit exposures in the retail asset class - 2.2.1.
+Regulation 23(6)(b)(iv) and proviso (i) of regulation 23(11)(c)(iv)(A)(iii) of the Regulations specify the qualifying criteria for an exposure to be included in the retail portfolio.
 Among other things, the exposure must be to an individual person or small business.
-In addition, the aggregate amount of the said exposure, after the application of the relevant credit conversion factors, but before taking into account credit risk mitigation, must be less than or equal to such an amount as may be prescribed in writing by the PA from time to time. - 2.2.2 Furthermore, in terms of regulation 23(6)(b)(v)(A), an exposure to an entity, institution or person shall be regarded as a retail small and medium entity (retail SME), if the outstanding exposure is less than or equal to such an amount
+In addition, the aggregate amount of the said exposure, after the application of the relevant credit conversion factors, but before taking into account credit risk mitigation, must be less than or equal to such an amount as may be specified in writing by the PA from time to time. - 2.2.2.
+Furthermore, in terms of regulation 23(6)(b)(v)(A) of the Regulations, an exposure to an entity, institution or person shall be regarded as a retail small and medium entity (SME), if the outstanding exposure is less than or equal to such an amount as may be directed in writing by the PA, and complies with such further conditions as may be directed in writing by the PA. - 2.2.3.
+Accordingly, banks are hereby directed to classify an exposure to an entity, institution or small business in the retail asset class, provided the aggregate amount of the said exposures is less than or equal to R12.5 million.